Claim: A man in China has sued his wife for bearing him ugly children.

 The Heilongjiang Morning Post said Jian successfully sued for deceit.

-This item has now been circulating on the Internet for the better part of a decade, periodically resurfacing when some news outlet unaware of its background picks it up and runs it as a current and true news story.
-Recent outbreaks of this tale typically reference "children" rather than a single daughter and are accompanied by a purported photograph of the family in question, comprising three children:
+This item really picked up steam in 2012 when someone finally attached a picture to the story, and it has now been circulating on the Internet for over a decade, periodically resurfacing when some news outlet unaware of its background picks it up and runs it as a current and true news story.
+More recent outbreaks of this tale typically reference "children" rather than a single daughter and are accompanied by the purported photograph of the family in question, comprising three children:

-Clearly this photograph has nothing to do with the story to which it is now attached, as the Fengs supposedly divorced after the birth of their first child, a daughter, but this family portrait includes three children, the eldest of which is a boy.
-Indeed, this image actually originated with an advertisement for a Taiwanese plastic surgery center:
+Clearly this photograph could have nothing to do with the story to which it is now attached, as the Fengs supposedly divorced after the birth of their first child, a daughter, but this family portrait includes three children, the eldest of which is a boy.
+Indeed, this image is completely unrelated to the infamous news story about a man suing his wife over ugly children and actually originated as an advertisement for a Taiwanese plastic surgery center featuring Taiwanese model Ye Wan Cheng:

 What do you think of this picture?
 A handsome father and pretty mother surrounded by three children who very much resemble each other all smiling in front of the camera — it looks like a happy picture of the perfect family, doesn’t it?
 But wait, is there something about this family that doesn't quite look right?